Tapping into the Stream of Big Neuroscience Data through Ocean Protocol as a Vessel for Open Science and Reproducibility Principles

 This grant will also generate critical feedback for the Ocean Protocol to understand current data needs and problems from scientists’ perspectives.
 Early ROI will likely be low as hidden barriers to adoption are revealed, but a large ROI > 1 can be expected as up to 20k academic neuroscience data providers around the world become activated as consumers and contributors to the Ocean Protocol.

-We will establish quantitative metrics for hidden barriers and attitudes towards data markets, Web 3.0, and the Ocean Protocol’s services by deploying a survey with members in the neuroimaging community.
-This will help us establish a market segment that are potential contributors to the data economy and more accurately predict future ROI.
+We will establish quantitative metrics for hidden barriers and attitudes towards data markets, Web 3.0, and the Ocean Protocol’s services by deploying user research materials, such as workshops and surveys, with members in the neuroimaging community.
+This will help us establish a market segment of potential contributors to the data economy and more accurately predict future ROI.

 We are projecting a short-term goal for hosting 1 neuroimaging dataset on Ocean Marketplace and up to 10 models for consumption on compute-to-data by the end of our outreach roadmap to demonstrate proof-of-concept for the neuroimaging community.
 We can model the ROI of future Unleash Data campaigns based on the success of these pools.

-The team has already led hack-a-thon projects themed around the neuroscience data economy and has received a warm reception from the neuroscience community!
+The team has already led 3 hack-a-thon projects themed around the neuroscience data economy and has received a warm reception from the neuroscience community!
+We also recently received a finalist prize at the May EthGlobal Hackathon for our work on the Open Science Data Wallet.

 This grant supports the following deliverables:

-Content in the form of videos, code walk throughs, articles, opinion pieces
+- Content in the form of videos, code walk throughs, articles, opinion pieces hosted on the OpscientiaDAO blog

-Stipend supplements and sponsorships for fellows and scholars contributing to decentralized science open source development.
+- Stipend supplements and sponsorships for fellows and scholars contributing to decentralized science open source development, such as the Opscientia Open Web Fellowship

-- June 21-25 Open Science Room Workshops @ the Organization for Human Brain Mapping
+- June 21-25 — Organization for Human Brain Mapping

 All workshop materials, meetings, and code will be made publicly accessible on Github.
 Meeting events, topic posts, and tutorials will be hosted on medium.
 These events may be run every 4-6 weeks or more frequently as funding and open interest allow.